tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

   **Answer** Quandl would be the best tool to use to automate extraction of historical stock data.
 It would be easier than automating the NASDAQ.com process.

 If time remains, communicate to students that if they wanted to automate the NASDAQ process, they could use the really cool[WrapAPI](https://wrapapi.com/).
-Open the site and show students the Yelp gifs.
+Open the site and show students the Yelp GIFs.

 * Explain that the **WrapAPI** provides a functionality that allows users to record a series of actions on a website and automate them.
 This includes actions like signing into Facebook, as well as extracting data from NASDAQ.com.
 It can also scrape data from a website!